aaugustin/django-sesame/README.rst

         return HttpResponse("Hello {}!".format(user))

-When ``get_user()`` returns ``None``, it means that the token was missing, invalid, expired, or already used.
+When ``get_user()`` returns ``None``, it means that the token was missing, invalid, expired, or that the user account is inactive.
 Then you can show an appropriate error message or redirect to a login form.

 When ``SESAME_ONE_TIME`` is enabled, ``get_user()`` updates the user's last login date in order to invalidate the token.
 When ``SESAME_ONE_TIME`` isn't